Backpack Gun Setup Guide 2026: Bags, PDWs & Essential Accessories

 Why a Backpack Gun?

-The backpack gun concept fills a specific niche: you need more capability than a handgun provides, but can't openly carry a rifle.
+The backpack gun concept fills a specific niche: you need more capability than a handgun in a fanny pack provides, but can't openly carry a rifle.
 Think armed professionals in non-permissive environments, travelers in vehicle-heavy situations, or anyone who wants rifle capability without advertising it.

-The tradeoffs are real: you sacrifice some ballistic performance (shorter barrels mean lower velocity), you add deployment time compared to a holstered pistol, and you're carrying more weight.
+The tradeoffs are real: you sacrifice some ballistic performance (shorter barrels mean lower velocity via reduced barrel length), you add deployment time compared to a holstered pistol, and you're carrying more weight.
 But you gain rifle accuracy, rifle capacity, and rifle terminal performance.
+For something in between, consider pistol chassis systems.

 Bag Selection: Concealment Matters